mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 - Spinward means in the direction in which the galaxy is rotating.
 - Trailing is the opposite of spinward; away from the direction of galactic rotation.

 Some Imperial citizens also use the term coreward to mean towards the Imperial heartworlds, literally the ‘Imperial Core’.
 This usage is generally obvious from context.
-For example, it should be fairly obvious that a magazine called Coreward Gazette deals with matters in the Imperial central region and not the centre of the galaxy tens of thousands of light-years away.
+For example, it should be fairly obvious that a magazine called Coreward Gazette deals with matters in the Imperial central region and not the center of the galaxy tens of thousands of light-years away.

 #### Distances

-Concepts like metres and kilometres are inadequate for the vast distances in space.
-Over relatively short distances, such as in orbital space, thousands or millions of kilometres are used as a measure.
+Concepts like meters and kilometers are inadequate for the vast distances in space.
+Over relatively short distances, such as in orbital space, thousands or millions of kilometers are used as a measure.
 Larger distances in-system are measured using the Astronomical Unit, or AU.
 This is based on the distance of Earth’s orbit from the Sun and is about 150,000,000 km.

 The light-second is also used, defined as the distance light travels within a vacuum in one second.
 This is 299,792.458 km, usually rounded to 300,000 km.
 One AU is 499 light-seconds.